evinelias/CLINE-QWEN-CODE/README.md

 <img align="right" width="340" src="https://github.com/user-attachments/assets/3cf21e04-7ce9-4d22-a7b9-ba2c595e88a4">

-### Use any API and Model
+### Use any API and Model (Including Qwen Code)

-Cline supports API providers like OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, Cerebras and Groq.
+Cline supports API providers like **Qwen Code**, OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, GCP Vertex, Cerebras and Groq. **This enhanced version includes Qwen Code API integration**, bringing Alibaba's specialized coding models directly into your development workflow.

+**🎆 Qwen Code Features:**
+- Specialized coding AI models optimized for software development
+- Enhanced code generation across 40+ programming languages
+- Superior code analysis and refactoring capabilities
+- Available in Cline's API settings provider list

 You can also configure any OpenAI compatible API, or use a local model through LM Studio/Ollama.
 If you're using OpenRouter, the extension fetches their latest model list, allowing you to use the newest models as soon as they're available.

 The extension also keeps track of total tokens and API usage cost for the entire task loop and individual requests, keeping you informed of spend every step of the way.